ibm-cloud-docs/containers/cs_troubleshoot.md

     </tr>
     <tr>
       <td>Deploy failed</td>
-      <td>The deployment of the Kubernetes master could not be completed.</td>
+      <td>The deployment of the Kubernetes master could not be completed.
+You cannot resolve this state.
+Contact IBM Cloud support by opening an IBM Cloud support ticket.</td>
     </tr>
       <tr>
         <td>Deploying</td>